mbforbes/vml/README.md

 - Click the `launch binder` button above to view the chapters as interactive Jupyter notebooks.
 The raw source is available in `notebooks/`.

-- Download static `HTML` files in  `static/` and open with a web browser.
+- Download a static rendering of the notebooks in some format.
+Formats are available in `static/` (e.g. `HTML`).

 ## Acknowledgments